M87-virgo/soccer_result_smltr/README.md

 Soccer Result Simulator is supposed to be tool that simulates the results of football matches **by one click**.

 ## The results(goals for each team) are generated according to the concept which is explained below
-Firstly,this is not the final concept.
+Firstly, this is not the final concept.
 The long-term goal is to generate the results with the help of **machine-learning/deep-learning** based on a concept which is discriped in the book **"Der perfekte Tipp.
 Statistik des Fußballspiels"(The perfect tip.
 Statistics of the football match) by Andreas Heuer.**

 At the moment, there are three values for each team in the database.
 Offense, defense and teamability.
 The values are between 20 and 99.